aquasecurity/trivy/README.md

 `Trivy` (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a simple and comprehensive vulnerability scanner for containers.
 A software vulnerability is a glitch, flaw, or weakness present in the software or in an Operating System.
-`Trivy` detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and application dependencies (Bundler, Composer, npm, yarn etc.).
+`Trivy` detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and application dependencies (Bundler, Composer, npm, yarn, etc.).
 `Trivy` is easy to use.
 Just install the binary and you're ready to scan.
 All you need to do for scanning is to specify an image name of container.

 It is considered to be used in CI.
 Before pushing to a container registry, you can scan your local container image easily.